DarrenCoppinger/playwright-milestone-project/README.md

 1. Navbar
     1. Visit the Home page on a desktop sized screen (lg)
+    2. Hover over the Name Header text "Neasa O'Callaaghan" to check that the hover effects work.
-    2. Alter the screen size from desktop size down to tablet (md) size
+    2. Alter the screen size from desktop size down to mobile (sm) size to check that the navbar is responsive.
+At that size the navbar changes to the toggler icon and the roles Header "Playwright|Producer" text moves into the navbar to save vertical space.
+    3. Click the toggler icon to check that the drop down menu activates
+    4. Check that the buttons
 2. Hero Image
 3. Call to action button
 3. Carousel